Contents

 In Android 14, organisations will be able to assign the SIM(s) on a corporate owned device to the work profile (so COPE only) as an all-or-nothing policy.
 This absolutely covers use cases where organisations provide a device and SIM for work while allowing personal use, but clearly doesn't cover the desired behaviour to associate 1 of multiple SIMs to the work profile, while the other is left to the parent profile; the ideal eventuality for BYO and COPE users.

-A new related API is setDefaultDialerApplication, which permits the DPC to set an explicit dialer in relation to this SIM management API (ManagedSubscriptionsPolicy), which is handy.
+A new related API is setDefaultDialerApplication, which permits the DPC to set an explicit dialler in relation to this SIM management API (ManagedSubscriptionsPolicy), which is handy.
 This also compliments the default SMS API introduced way back in Android 10.

 Behaviour-wise, it meets expectations, per Google: